Books: A wonderful source of finding prior art!

 Adding to this, we got more leads to follow up (keywords, classes, articles, and blogs) which made the process of finding promising results quicker and smarter.
 As always desired by us, the client was happy as his requirements were catered and sufficed.
 And just like that, we seized the day.

-The list of our success stories can go on and on, but I am sure I have cleared my reasoning as to why books can be a perfect start to finding prior art.
+The list of our success stories can go on and on, but I am sure I have cleared my reasoning as to why books could be a perfect start to finding prior art.
 And just like books, over the years we have discovered other unconventional approaches to find prior art.
 Wish to know more about them?
 Then follow our journey by subscribing to our blog.

 And if you want us to explore the lands of prior art for you, hit us on [email protected]